-A Hold Departure Order (HDO) is a directive issued by the Secretary of Justice and the Regional Trial Courts (RTC) that prohibits individuals from leaving the Philippines.
-This order can be issued in various situations, such as when a person is facing criminal charges, is a suspect in a criminal investigation, or is considered a flight risk.
+A Hold Departure Order (HDO) is issued by the Secretary of Justice and the Regional Trial Courts (RTC) that prohibits foreign nationals from leaving the Philippines.
+This order is issued when a person is facing criminal charges, a suspect in a criminal investigation, or considered a flight risk.
 The HDO aims to prevent individuals from potentially evading prosecution or fleeing the country in order to avoid facing legal consequences.

 Violation of an HDO is a criminal offense and can result in penalties such as arrest and imprisonment.
 Individuals who are subject to an HDO can seek legal assistance to challenge the order or request its removal.

-• The complete name of the person against whom a Hold Departure Order has been issued
+• Complete name of the person whom a Hold Departure Order (HDO) has been issued

 • Aliases, if any